Tax Shield: Definition, Formula & Examples

-If you don’t report every element of your income — and this includes bonuses paid by your employer and tips, for example — you are guilty of tax evasion.
-As well, if you claim specific tax credits that you’re not eligible for then you are committing tax evasion.
+If you don’t report every element of your income—including bonuses paid by your employer and tips—then you are guilty of tax evasion.
+If you deliberately claim specific tax credits that you’re not eligible for, then you are committing tax fraud.

 Examples of Tax Shield

 There are many examples of a tax shield, and it often depends on the tax rate of the corporation or individual as well as their tax-deductible expenses.
-As well, it can depend on the type of taxable expenses being used as a tax shield.
+It can also depend on the type of taxable expenses being used as a tax shield.

-For example, let’s say that you pay out a certain amount of funds for a charitable contribution.
-You decide to deduct the contribution as a taxable expense.
+For example, let’s say that you pay a charitable contribution.
+You can then decide to deduct the contribution as a taxable expense.
 Using contributions as a tax shield is a common strategy and tool used by governments to support nonprofit institutions.